Calorado/Skanda/README.md

 # Benchmarks

-The algorithm was benchmarked using [lzbench](https://github.com/inikep/lzbench) on Windows 11, on a Ryzen 6900HX@3.3GHz and compiled with Visual Studio 2022.
+The algorithm was benchmarked on Windows 11, on a Ryzen 6900HX@3.3GHz and compiled with Visual Studio 2022.
 The file used was produced by tarring the [Silesia corpus](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia).
-The only additional parameter was -t16,16.

 | Compressor name         | Compression| Decompress.| Compr. size | Ratio |
 | ---------------         | -----------| -----------| ----------- | ----- |